Readings in Australian History

 Jim had the good fortune to be brought up not only hearing the stories passed down his own family, but also those passed down the Aboriginal families they knew.

-The series of articles before you, which has been organised into eight themes, is therefore a direct product of Jim’s own lived experience.
+The series of articles before you, which has been organised into nine themes, is therefore a direct product of Jim’s own lived experience.
 It has been complemented by his academic research, but informed first and foremost by the knowledge and wisdom gained from the many Senior Elders and tribal people he has known over his lifetime.

 I personally endorse this course of readings to you as an Aboriginal Elder, as well as a friend and colleague of Jim.